decred/dcrdex/docs/wiki/Trade.md

 # Order Panel

-The order panel allows you to place orders, manage orders and the view recent matches for the selected market, along with access to your trading tier and reputation with the associated DEX server.
+The order panel allows you to place orders, manage orders, view recent matches for the selected market, and access your trading tier and reputation with the associated DEX server.

 ## Submit Order